Transition to Reception

 Positive Transitions in the Early Years

 All early years settings in Bristol are requested to complete a Universal Transfer Record for each child moving to reception class and to share these securely with the receiving school.
-The Universal Transfer Record (UTR) provides a succinct summary of learning and development and other relevant information to support a positive transition and are a vital part of the transition process.
-Reception teachers receiving the UTRs are requested to read all UTRs carefully, using them to inform arrangements for transition of each child and following up requests for further conversations with settings and other professionals as needed.
-Reception teachers should also check with their school SENCos and take part in the additional transition planning and processes for children with SEND.
+This Record provides a succinct summary of learning and development and other relevant information about how they learn and are a vital part of the transition process.

 The forms together with guidance on how to complete them, can be downloaded below, together with completed examples, a letter for parents and the associated privacy notice.
 Settings are also requested to complete additional enhanced transfer documents for children with SEND (also downloadable below).